Prince0827/DSA-Documentation/README.md

 ### Data Cleaning and Preparation

-At the initial phase of the Data cleaning and preparations, we perform the following action
+At the initial phase of the Data cleaning and preparations, we perform the following actions
 1. Data quality and integrity
 2. Handling missing variables
 3. Data cleaning and formatting